-2022 Right to Write Award Recipient: Liz Femi
+2022 Right to Write Award Recipient

 “I could spend a lifetime in the rich landscape of African girlhood and its furrows across the diaspora.
 I’m curious about who I used to be so I may better grasp who I am becoming.
 Growing up in Nigeria, I consumed a steady diet of British books and knew distinctly what I loved about Western literature.
 But I couldn’t find what Western literature loved about me.
 I often felt like a prop, or tolerated, at best.
 In Western media, I was, dependably, the child soldier or disease-ravaged child with a blank face — or a face with an unyielding smile.
 Rarely did I find stories that showcased the vividly imaginative and quirky children I grew up with.
 Years later, as a teenager in America, I wanted to shout that I was African and proud of it!
 But, deep down, I didn’t believe it.
 Coming of age in a foreign culture was doubly demanding in its awkwardness.